On farms of all sizes, veterinary medicine is commonly used to ensure the health and well-being of horses, goats, cows, chickens, and other livestock.

 Reduce waste to prevent pollution!

-• Keep livestock medications organized in a central location on the farm to avoid purchasing more than can be used by the expiration date.
+• Organize livestock medicine in a central location on the farm to avoid over purchasing or buying more than can be used before it expires.

 • Regularly inventory your medicines.
-If you currently have expired or unwanted medications on your farm, arrange for their safe disposal.
+If you currently have expired or unwanted medicine on your farm, arrange for their safe disposal.

 • Consider all your options before you put expired or unwanted medicine in the trash.